 When RedCap-specific initial downlink BWP is configured, TTCN configures both the default initial DL BWP and the RedCap-specific initial DL BWP in SS.
 Each DCI is assigned to either the initial DL BWP or the RedCap-specific initial DL BWP depending on the test case configuration.

-NOTE: The configuration of NCD-SSB is not covered in the current test model.
+The RedCap-specific initial DL BWP may be configured with an NCD-SSB.
+Each of the configured dedicated BWP may also be configured with an NCD-SSB.
+When NCD-SSB(s) is(are) applied, TTCN configures the SS, for each NCD-SSB, with the NCD-SSB block parameters and an associated MIB message content (NCD-MIB).
+The SS shall transmit the NCD-MIB(s) as according to clause 7.1.3.

 When RedCap-specific initial uplink BWP is configured, TTCN configures both the default initial UL BWP and the RedCap-specific initial UL BWP in SS.